7 Effective typing tips to help master the 10 finger system

 - Methods: Are you familiar with the basic typing techniques?

-- Ergonomics: Are you maintaining a healthy posture?
-Do you use good hardware?
+- Ergonomics: How to maintain a healthy posture?
+What is good hardware?

 - Progress: It’s easier to improve skills with patience and persistence.